TaheraRouf21/cis4378iotscripts/README.md

 - Network monitoring tools- netstat/ ss
 - SSH/ Telnet services- for simulation
 - Basic Linux proceess monitoring tools
+- openssh for key and certificate generation
+- Env variables interpereted by dynamic linker and bash

 Project Architecture- The simulation consists of:
 - A virtual environment acting s the IoT device
 - Exposed services to mimic vulnerable endpoints
 - A honeypot configured to log incoming connections
 - Monitoring tools to track system and network activity
+- A flask application with authentication security techniques implemented

 ✨✨✨✨